 Foam with memory effect

-A special polymer gives these foams a special property, namely a ‘shape memory’ or the so-called memory effect.
-This viscoelastic foam is also known as ‘Tempur’.
-As soon as pressure or heat is applied to it, it adapts to the body that rests on it.
-Viscoelastic foams are softer and more pliable than conventional foams.
+A special polymer gives these foams a unique property, namely “shape memory” or the so-called memory effect.
+This viscoelastic foam is also known as “Tempur”.
+As soon as pressure or heat is applied, it adapts to the body resting on it.
+Viscoelastic foams are softer and more supple than conventional foams.
 The special characteristics of this material were not discovered by chance.
-NASA researchers came across it when they were looking for a foam for astronauts to provide them with optimum relief during the launch and acceleration phase.
-The properties of the newly discovered polymer quickly became widespread due to its unique properties as an ingredient for mattresses and pillows, but also in healthcare medicine as a positioning aid in orthopaedics.
+Researchers at NASA came across it whilst searching for a foam to provide optimal relief for astronauts during the launch and acceleration phases.
+Due to their uniqueness, the properties of the newly discovered polymer quickly found widespread use as a component in mattresses and pillows, but also in healthcare as a positioning aid in orthopaedics.

-Foams are normally based on petroleum-based materials.
-Replacing this basis with renewable raw materials is a sensible addition to established foams.
-In fact, there are already various materials that can fulfil increased requirements in terms of sustainability.
-Bio-foams are made from various raw materials.
-For example, there are those made from nano-cellulose, milk protein and clay minerals, tall oil and many more.
-All bio-foams have one thing in common: they are biodegradable or compostable.
+Foams are usually based on petroleum-derived materials.
+Replacing this base with renewable raw materials is a sensible addition to established foams.
+In fact, there are already various materials that can meet higher sustainability standards.
+Organic foams are produced from various raw materials.
+For example, there are those made from nanocellulose, milk protein and clay minerals, tall oil and several others.
+All organic foams have one thing in common: they are biodegradable or compostable.

 Use of foams

-There are countless possible uses for foams.
-Here you will find a non-exhaustive list of different areas of application: Soundproofing and insulation: recording studios, vehicle construction, apparatus engineering, etc. Foam inserts (foam inlay), e.g. as case inserts for tools, watches, equipment storage and packaging.
-Foam for upholstering furniture, seats and lying surfaces.
+There are countless uses for foams.
+Here you will find a non-exhaustive list of various applications: Soundproofing and insulation: recording studios, vehicle manufacturing, equipment manufacturing, etc. Foam insert (foam inlay), e.g. as case insert for tools, watches, equipment storage and packaging.
+Foam for upholstering furniture, seats and reclining surfaces.
 Filter foams for insulation in building construction or interior fittings, e.g. as ceiling panels.
-Foam as combined packaging or as transport protection in the packaging industry.
-Foams for mattresses and cushions, anti-slip mats, floor protection mats and foam pads.
-Foams for camping and foam for handicrafts.
+Foam as combination packaging or as transport protection in the packaging industry.
+Foam for mattresses and pillows, anti-slip mats, floor protection mats and foam pads.
+Foam for camping and foam for crafts.

 In principle, foams can be purchased in all colours of the rainbow.
-If, contrary to expectations, the desired colour cannot be found, you can also dye it yourself.
-You can find out how to do this in the section ‘Colouring foam yourself’.
+If, contrary to expectations, the desired shade cannot be found, it can also be dyed yourself.
+You can see how this is done in the section "Dyeing foam yourself".

-Cutting foam yourself - but how?
-The best way to cut foam is with an everyday household appliance, namely an electric knife.
-Most such appliances have two blades that run against each other.
+Cutting foam yourself – but how?
+The best way to cut foam is with a common household appliance, namely an electric knife.
+Most such appliances have two blades that move against each other.
 This allows thicker plastics to be cut relatively well.
-Thinner pieces can also be cut with sharp scissors if necessary.
-The use of an insulation knife or an insulation saw is recommended for polystyrene.
+Thinner pieces can possibly also be cut with a sharp pair of scissors.
+For polystyrene, it is advisable to use an insulation knife or an insulation saw.
 Polystyrene is best broken.
-The predetermined breaking point should first be scored with a heated, sharp knife.
-It can then be broken at the cut edge with little effort.
-How the professional shapes foam.
+The intended breaking point should first be scored with a heated, sharp knife.
+It can then be broken along the cut edge with little effort.
+How the professional shapes foams.

-The shaping options for professionals are diverse.
-Depending on the requirements, we recommend
+The shaping options for professionals are varied.
+Depending on the requirement, the following are recommended:

 - Cutting, e.g. with a type of band saw (suitable for straight contours)